-If you are interested in a spiritual home where passion, conviction and order are obvious—if you wish to know what the Bible has to say and how it applies to your life—join with us for an exciting time of worship and fellowship, as we study God’s Word together.
+If you are interested in a spiritual home where passion, conviction and order are obvious—if you wish to know what the Bible has to say and how it applies to your life—join with us for worship and fellowship as we study God’s Word together.

 What to Expect

 If you are considering paying our church a visit, you may like to know more about what to expect when you arrive.

 Family Bible Hour (FBH) is BBC’s all-age Sunday school ministry.
 It begins at 8:30 AM in the main auditorium, where everyone gathers to sing songs, celebrate birthdays and anniversaries, and recite memory verses.
 We then break into our various FBH classes for a time of teaching, Bible study and discussion.
 FBH concludes at 9:15 AM, and morning worship begins shortly thereafter.